‘The Bold And The Beautiful’ Spoilers: Ridge & Steffy Despair Over Thomas

 Ridge’s worst fears were realized when Hope Logan (Annika Noelle) and Brooke Logan Forrester (Katherine Kelly Lang) confirmed that his grandson was now a part of their family.
 They told the dressmaker that Thomas signed the adoption papers and gave custody to Hope.

-Liam Spencer (Scott Clifton) also told Steffy the same news.
+Liam Spencer (Scott Clifton) told Steffy the same news.
 He was also shocked to find out that Thomas had actually agreed to Hope legally being Douglas Forrester’s (Henry Joseph Samiri) mother.
 Steffy was disappointed that her brother had not followed her advice.
 She warned the designer not to give Hope any legal rights to his child.

 Thomas’ Indecent Proposal